-INTRODUCTION: One of the consequences of SARS-CoV-2 infections over the last year has been a large increase in reactivation of herpes viruses.
-There are numerous reports of COVID-19 patients with suspected reactivation of several different herpes viruses, including human herpesvirus 1 and 2 (HSV 1/2), varicella-zoster virus (VZV), human herpesvirus 6 and 7 (HHV 6/7), as well as cytomegalovirus (CMV).
+INTRODUCTION: One of the consequences of the SAR-CoV-2 infections over the last year has been a large increase in reactivation of herpes viruses.
+There are numerous reports of COVID-19 patients with suspected reactivation of several different herpes viruses, including human herpes virus 1 and 2 (HSV 1/2), varicella zoster virus (VZV), human herpes virus-6 and 7 (HHV 6/7), as well as Cytomegalovirus (CMV).
 It is known that cell-mediated immunity plays an important role in herpes virus latency.
 COVID-19 infection decreases cell-mediated immunity by decreasing lymphocytes, such as CD3+, CD4+, and CD8+ T cells.
 These cells produce gamma interferon (IFN-γ) which is known to suppress reactivation of herpes viruses.
-So, if the IFN-γ levels are reduced, viral reactivation occurs.
-This report will discuss the reactivation of herpes viruses that leads to Bell’s palsy.
+So, if the IFN-γ levels are lowered, viral reactivation occurs.
+This report will discuss the reactivation of herpes viruses which leads to Bell’s palsy.

-CONCLUSION: Over the last 18 months, there have been thousands of cases of Bell’s palsy associated with either being infected with SARS-CoV-2 or from being vaccinated against this virus.
-It would be prudent to test for herpes viruses (HSV 1/2 and VZV) if COVID-19-infected or recently vaccinated patients show Bell’s palsy symptoms.
+CONCLUSION: Over the last 18 months, there have been thousands of cases of Bell’s palsy associated with either being infected with SAR-CoV-2.
+It would be prudent to test for Herpes viruses (HSV 1/2, VZV) if COVID-19 patients show Bell’s palsy symptoms.

 By David Kilpatrick, PhD and Abbas Vafai, PhD